 In this article you can discover the investment performance for 12 different asset classes over various timeframes.
-For all asset classes there is data for 1, 3 and 5 financial years, and for most asset classes there is also data over 7, 10 and 15 financial years.
+For all asset classes there is data for up to 10 years, and for most asset classes there is also data for 15 financial years.

 Note: A financial year covers 1 July to 30 June the following year, whereas a calendar year covers 1 January to 31 December.
 If you are looking for asset sector performance over calendar years see SuperGuide article Asset sector performance: Returns over 1 to 15 calendar years (to December 2019).